Guinea-Bissau–United States relations: Diplomatic missions

 There is no U.S. Embassy in Bissau; likewise, Guinea-Bissau does not maintain any consulate-generals in the United States (except for its Permanent mission to the United Nations in New York).
-The U.S. Ambassador to Senegal, who resides in Dakar, is accredited as the U.S. Ambassador to Guinea-Bissau.
+The U.S. Ambassador to Senegal, who is based in Dakar, is accredited as the U.S. Ambassador to Guinea-Bissau.
 All official U.S. contact with Guinea-Bissau is handled by the U.S. Embassy in Dakar, Senegal.
 Local employees staff the U.S. Liaison Office in Bissau, and American diplomats from the embassy in Dakar travel frequently to Bissau to conduct normal diplomatic relations.